-5.3.
-Pre-Apprenticeship Implementation Grant (COYA-PI)
+5.2 Pre-Apprenticeship Implementation Grant (COYA-PI)

-The Pre-Apprenticeship Implementation grant aims to support effective pre-apprenticeship programs that have strong linkages to RAPs and prioritize supportive services for and recruitment of opportunity youth and can offer educational stipends to allow for paid training.
+The Pre-Apprenticeship Implementation grant aims to support effective preapprenticeship programs that have strong linkages to RAPs and prioritize supportive services for and recruitment of opportunity youth and can offer educational stipends to allow for paid training.

-The Pre-Apprenticeship program must meet the following requirements;
+The Pre-Apprenticeship program must meet the following requirements:

-- Registered with the DAS. - Provide a Memorandum of Understanding (MOU) linkage with a DAS registered apprenticeship program. - Program length cannot exceed six (6) months. - Program should not have any paid On-The-Job Training (OJT) as part of their program.
+• Registered with the DAS

+- Provide a Memorandum of Understanding (MOU) linkage with a DAS registered apprenticeship program - Program length cannot exceed six (6) months - Program should not have any paid On-The-Job Training (OJT) as part of their program

 Amount: \$500,000 - \$2,000,000.
-The award amount is up to \$12,000 per DAS registered preapprentice participant served.
+The award amount is up to \$12,000 per DAS registered pre-apprentice participant served.
 Therefore, the minimum projected number of participants served is 42 participants.

-Term: Two-and-a-half years - 30-month performance period.
+Term: Two-year performance period.